Hawaiian Airlines Logo

 Hawaiian Airlines Logo 1953-1966

 The red oval depicts a white gull heading to the right.
 She replaced the winged sign.
-The abbreviation “HAL” is written on the bird’s wing, which is the decoding of the full name of the air carrier.
+The abbreviation “HAL” is written on the bird’s wing, which decodes the full name of the air carrier.
 Below is the inscription “Hawaiian Airlines.”
-It is made in block letters in the upper case with a slight slope to the right.
+It is made in block letters in upper case with a slight slope to the right.

 1966 – 1973